 In some cases, women who lose their excess weight first find that they simply need a breast lift instead of a reduction.

-After major weight loss, 86 percent of the women who had undergone a previous breast reduction thought their breasts looked worse.
+After significant weight loss, 86% of the women who had undergone a previous breast reduction thought their breasts looked worse.
 “If giving advice to a friend, they said they would recommend losing weight before undergoing breast reduction surgery,” the ASPS reports.
 Interestingly, the benefits of breast reduction seemed to outweigh this cosmetic concern, as most of the patients “did not regret their decision to have reduction mammaplasty first.”

-What this study basically suggests is that women planning weight loss, whether through bariatric surgery or traditional methods, should expect changes in the appearance of their breasts.
-If these changes could potentially cause major dissatisfaction, the patient may want to plan for breast surgery after weight loss is complete.
+What this study suggests is that women planning weight loss, whether through bariatric surgery or traditional methods, should expect changes in the appearance of their breasts.
+If these changes could potentially cause significant dissatisfaction, the patient may want to plan for breast surgery after weight loss is complete.